 Motivation to Take More Debt

 We can say that the interest tax shields are the tax benefits from the financial structure of a company.
-For instance, taking a loan rather than issuing equity increases tax shield as interest on loan is tax deductible while dividend paid on equity is not.
+For instance, taking a loan rather than issuing equity increases the tax shield as interest on a loan is tax-deductible while dividend paid on equity is not.
 So, in a way, interest tax shields motivate the companies to take on debt to finance projects rather than using equity.

 Tax Shields for Individuals

-One can say that taking on more debt makes you liable to pay regular interest expense, but at the same time, the same interest helps you to lower your tax liability.
+One can say that taking on more debt makes you liable to pay regular interest expenses, but at the same time, the same interest helps you to lower your tax liability.

 Interest Tax Shields – Can Be Risky